Feeling a chill because you’re seeing error code 270 from your Lennox® furnace?

 When your ignitor ceases working, it’s better to rely on our NATE-certified technicians.
 They’ve gone through detailed education, so you can rest easy knowing they’ll determine what’s generating the furnace error and will fix it to your contentment.

-We are confident in the quality of our furnace repair so much, we back it with a 100% Satisfaction Guarantee* for a year.
+We are confident in the quality of our furnace repair in Columbia so much, we back it with a 100% Satisfaction Guarantee* for a year.

 How a Furnace Ignitor Works